goncharov-vlad/spa-router/spa-router/README.md

       _Array of routes_
     * **notFoundAction** `function`

-      _Action which will be executed when route is not found.
+      _Action will be executed when the route is not found.
 Default action is `() => console.log('not-found')`_

 * **route** `object`

   _Specific route_
     * **pathTemplate** `string` <sub>require</sub>

-      _Path by which action will be executed. **Ending slashes does matter!** To pass values use name of value inside curly braces_
+      _Path by which action will be executed. **Ending slashes does matter!** Use value name inside curly braces to pass it to an action_
     * **action** `function` <sub>require</sub>

       _Action which will be executed.
-To get values from path use first param_
+Use first param to get values from path_

 ## **Features**

-After configuring the router just use links as usually
+After configuring the router use links as usually
 ```html
 <a href='/post/11/comment/12'></a>
 ```